guysavoie-aws/DynamoDB_TablesAndAlarms/README.md

-# List DynamoDB Tables and CloudWatch Alarms
+# Audit DynamoDB Tables and CloudWatch Alarms

-A Python script to generate:
+A Python script to:

-- a list of DynamoDB tables in one to all regions
+- list DynamoDB tables in one to all regions
-- a list of related CloudWatch alarms for the DynamoDB tables
+- list related CloudWatch alarms for the DynamoDB tables
-- a list of tables that do not have alarms set for a list of important metrics
+- audit and list missing CloudWatch alarms (table and regional account metrics)  based on the recommendations in [monitoring Amazon DynamoDB for operational awareness](https://aws.amazon.com/blogs/database/monitoring-amazon-dynamodb-for-operational-awareness/)

 ## Introduction

 Amazon DynamoDB is a powerful serverless database that offers virtually unlimited scale when used efficiently.
 DynamoDB tables are easily provisioned through CLI, API, AWS Console, AWS CloudFormation, AWS Amplify and other services.

-**DynamoDB Tables**

-Summarizing the complete inventory of DynamoDB tables already provisioned across one or more regions is tedious for a non-trivial number of DynamoDB tables.
-Core attributes for DynamoDB tables commonly include:
+Auditing the inventory of DynamoDB tables provisioned across regions is tedious for a non-trivial number of tables.
+Core attributes in a DynamoDB table inventory commonly include:
  - capacity mode (provisioned, on demand)
  - tags
  - current table size and item count
  - global table
  - global secondary indexes and local secondary indexes

-**Monitoring with CloudWatch Alarms**
+**Monitoring**

-In [AWS Well Architected](https://aws.amazon.com/architecture/well-architected) effective monitoring of resources is a concern within the [Operational Excellence](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar) and https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar pillars.
+Effective monitoring of resources is a concern within the [Operational Excellence](https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar) and https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar pillars of the [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected)

 Following best practices for [monitoring Amazon DynamoDB for operational awareness](https://aws.amazon.com/blogs/database/monitoring-amazon-dynamodb-for-operational-awareness/) improves visibility into the correct functioning of your DynamoDB tables.